giantswarm/docs/src/content/advanced/storage/efs/index.md

 4. Select the availability zone with the subnets your instances are located on and the security groups of your node pools.
 Subnets and security groups can be identified by you cluster ID.
 5. Choose the [throughput](https://docs.aws.amazon.com/efs/latest/ug/performance.html#throughput-modes) and [performance mode](https://docs.aws.amazon.com/efs/latest/ug/performance.html#performancemodes).
 Setting a file system policy or access points is optional.
 6. Create the instance and note the EFS instance ID.
+7. In case of dynamic provisioning, you need to [add the roles](https://github.com/kubernetes-sigs/aws-efs-csi-driver/blob/master/docs/iam-policy-example.json) to the instance profile or use service account annotation in controller to enable access to AWS EFS.

 ## Installing the EFS CSI driver